toralf/tinderbox/README.md

 ###chroot into an image

-    sudo chr.sh <image name>
+    sudo nice chr.sh <image name>

-Works only if the image is not started.
+Works only if the image is not started - and be nice to the main task the host is used for.

 ###removal of an image
 Just remove the symlink in *~/run* and the log file in *~/logs*.